TheAxonLab/theaxonlab.github.io/README.md

 ## Deployment

 The site is built and deployed with a [GitHub Actions](https://github.com/features/actions) workflow defined in `.github/workflows/jekyll.yml`.
-It installs dependencies, runs `jekyll build`, and publishes the generated site to GitHub Pages on each push to `main`.
+It builds the site for every commit and pull request, and publishes the generated site to GitHub Pages when changes land on `main`.